flewis21/ci-cd_pipeline/package/accordProject/sample.md

-Name of person to greet: "Fred Blogs".
+Name of the person to greet: "Fred Blogs".
 Thank you!